brittlewis12/witness-budgets/witness-budgets-v3.md

 - Distribution theory: Defining generalized functions (Dirac delta on test functions)
 - Economics: Price theory, supporting hyperplanes for preference sets

-**Why full AC is needed:**
+**Why choice principles are needed:**
 Extension isn't canonical - infinitely many valid norm-preserving extensions exist with no rule for distinguishing them.
-The classical proof uses Zorn's Lemma (equivalent to AC) to construct one.
+Standard proofs use Zorn's Lemma (equivalent to AC over ZF, thus C5).
+Note: HB is not provable in ZF, but logical strength varies by variant (some are strictly weaker than AC).
+This case study focuses on the unrestricted formulation.

 **Important distinction:** Hahn-Banach provides *extension of linear functionals*, not vector space *bases*.
 These are separate AC-dependent results:
 - **Hahn-Banach:** extends functionals (maps V → ℝ) from subspaces to whole space